lightning-tv/solid/docs/essentials/styling.md

 ### Colors

-RGBA number 0xRRGGBBAA.
-If you want to use hex, `import { hexColor } from '@lightningtv/solid'` and do `hexColor('#c0ffee')` to convert colors to RGBA.
+RGBA number 0xRRGGBBAA and hex are fully supported with the [Vite Hex Plugin](https://github.com/lightning-tv/vite-hex-transform).
+If you have dynamic colors being set after transpile you'll need to use `hexColor`, `import { hexColor } from '@lightningtv/solid'` and do `hexColor('#c0ffee')` to convert colors to RGBA.
 Please know all hex colors are #RRGGBB so they are easy to convert to 0xRRGGBBAA and usually AA is ff for full alpha.
 By default, every node without a src attribute will have their color set to `0x00000000` making it transparent.
 If you have an element which sets it's src attribute after creation, you need to update color to `0xffffffff` so it's not transparent.

 ## Effects